SSWConsulting/SSW.Rules.Content/rules/less-is-more/rule.md

 ![Figure: Good example - Presenter with simple textured background](rules/less-is-more/Jake-Presenting-after.jpg)
 :::

-So next time you think about designing something, try to keep it simple and remember.\
+So next time you think about designing something, try to keep it simple and remember... “less is more”.
-“Less is More”.